RicardoChaseCo/Small_Community_Marketplace/README.md

 * Django Signals for seperating commands and queries
 * Pillow for image files processing
 * CORS for frontend requests
+* smtp4dev for faking a SMTP server to email sending testing

 <br>